TJK-15/Group-Project/README.md

 ## Overall Code Structure:
 ![image](https://github.com/user-attachments/assets/0c804259-fea3-48aa-8ba8-458a8e014c47)

-The code is structured into a main directory, with 'data' and 'myapp' as subdirectories.
+The code is structured into a main directory, with **'data'** and **'myapp'** as subdirectories.
 The main directory contains these folders, the readme.md, requirements.txt, the SQL set up file, a .env file for configuration, and a run.py file.
-Executing run.py will start the flask server and allow you to host the web application, assuming you have set up everything according to the aforementioned installation guide.
+Executing **run.py** will start the flask server and allow you to host the web application, assuming you have set up everything according to the aforementioned installation guide.
 Inside the 'data' directory are three .csv files, each corresponding to a different table, which can help the user import data faster for debugging and testing purposes.

 The 'myapp' directory contains a init.py, config.py, 'etl', 'routes', 'static', and 'temlates' folders.
 The '__init.py__' file is where we initialize the flask app and database with SQLAlchemy.
 We also serve the map.html file and the flask Blueprint, which helps deal with modularity in the application.
-In 'config.py',  we define variables from the .env file, such as the database name and password, API keys for external repositories, and chosen upload folder (default to static/uploads).
+In **'config.py'**,  we define variables from the **.env** file, such as the database name and password, API keys for external repositories, and chosen upload folder (default to static/uploads).

-Inside the 'etl' folder, we see another init file and etl.py.
+Inside the 'etl' folder, we see another init file and **'etl.py'**.
 The init allows us to call the etl file as a package in other modules.
-The 'etl.py' file is where the user can upload data from the repositories to their database and is explained in more detail in the 'ETL' section of this document.
-Similarly, the 'routes' directory contains an init file and 'api.py'. 'api.py' is where we serve all the endpoints for our API.
+The **'etl.py'** file is where the user can upload data from the repositories to their database and is explained in more detail in the 'ETL' section of this document.
+Similarly, the 'routes' directory contains an init file and **'api.py'**. **'api.py'** is where we serve all the endpoints for our API.

-Finally, the 'static' and 'templates' folder contain information for our frontend. 'static' contains script.js, styles.css, and the upload folder for uploaded images to be hosted.
-The 'templates' folder contains 'map.html' which defines our webpage document.
+Finally, the 'static' and 'templates' folder contain information for our frontend. 'static' contains **script.js**, **styles.css**, and the upload folder for uploaded images to be hosted.
+The 'templates' folder contains **'map.html'** which defines our webpage document.

 ## Database Schema:
 ### Tables: